 Continue to lie on your stomach on the floor after completing the superman exercise.
 Once more, raise your chest off the floor, but this time, use your hands to support yourself by putting them just on the ground below your chest and pushing yourself up using your arms.
 This position resembles a cobra rearing up its head.
 Roll your shoulders back and down.
 Remember that this stretch should not hurt and is intended to help your back.

 Exercise for a straight back

 Using wall angles is an excellent practice to get started on your path to correct posture.
 Put your back up against a flat wall as you stand.
 Spread your feet out to about shoulder width.
 The back of your heels should be a few inches from the wall, but your head, shoulder blades, and buttocks should all be touching it.

 Bringing your arms out at your sides, bend your elbows at a 90-degree angle.
 The backs of your hands and your elbows will rest against the wall.
 Maintaining contact with the wall, slowly raise your arms over your head in the shape of a broad “V,” then lower them back to your sides at a 90-degree angle.
 Keep your shoulders rolled back and down while you complete this exercise.
 Perform this exercise twice, with ten reps each time.

 With the shoulder pinch, you stretch your shoulders and upper back and strengthen the muscles that support correct posture.

 Imagine a string running down your back between your shoulder blades.
-Holding your head straight up and gazing forward, squeeze this imaginary string by pushing your shoulder blades back and together.
+Holding your head straight up and gazing forward, squeezing this imaginary string by pushing your shoulder blades back together.
 Hold the shoulder blade pinch for 10 seconds, then release it for 10.
 Repeat this exercise five times.
 For optimum results, repeat this squeeze a few times throughout the day.